-AP PHOTOS: The Berlin Wall around the world
+AP PHOTOS: Bits of the Berlin Wall make global art, memory

 Larger slabs have been purchased or given to display in museums, embassies, schools, parks, memorials and in other locations around the world.

+The Roman Catholic shrine of Fatima in Fatima, Portugal, has a slab on display behind glass, and another piece is prominently featured in the courtyard of Costa Rica’s Chancellery, or foreign ministry, in San Jose.

+In a somewhat odd tribute in the U.S., Las Vegas’ Main Street Station’s men’s room has urinals mounted on chunks of the Berlin Wall, perhaps intended as a paean to freedom.
+A glass covering protects the concrete from splash damage.

-In the sculpture garden of the United Nations headquarters in New York stand three segments painted with an image of two people embracing over the wall and the words “trophy of civil rights.”
+In New York, two slabs with a colorful painting by French artist Thierry Noir are located in Kowsky Plaza in Battery Park.
+Elsewhere in the city, in the sculpture garden of the United Nations headquarters, three segments are painted with an image of two people embracing over the wall and the words “trophy of civil rights.”
 When they were gifted by Germany in 2002, then Secretary-General Kofi Annan said the Wall had been “an offense to the human spirits.”

 “It not only marked the division of Germany and Europe, but also expressed, in a uniquely horrible way, the propensity of human beings to erect walls and borders, and then glare across them, hearts filled with hate, minds full of fear and distrust, all the while numb to the notion that there might be a better way,” Annan said.